A Guide to Small Business Marketing

 As the owner of Terracotta, you offer both a product and a service because you sell handmade bowls and host pottery classes on the weekends.
 You have recently launched, so your customers have been friends and people who found your shop when passing by.
 You’ve created a brand logo and website and acquired social media handles but have done no promotion.

-Next, identify your target market, the groups of potential customers that your products or services will resonate with.
+Next, identify your target market — the groups of potential customers with whom your products or services will resonate.
 Consider segmenting the groups by demographics like age, gender, marital status, education, and income, and psychographics like lifestyle, hobbies, and interests.

-You might want to conduct market research through surveys and focus groups to help create buyer personas—fictional representations of your consumer that elaborate on specific lifestyle and buying habits—to deeply anticipate your target market’s needs and desires.
+You might want to conduct market research through surveys and focus groups to help create buyer personas—fictional representations of your consumer that elaborate on specific lifestyles and buying habits—to anticipate your target market’s needs and desires.

-Terracotta’s target market: Females between 25 and 55 years old who enjoy spending time bonding over an activity, like making pottery or shopping.
-Salary ranging from £30,000 to £70,000.
-Lives in East London or is a tourist.
-Attended college or university.
+Terracotta’s target market: Females between 25 and 55 years old who enjoy bonding over an activity, like making pottery or shopping.
+Salary ranging from ₹5 to 30L.
+Lives in Jaipur.
+Attended university.

-Buyer persona 1: Fran is 27 years old and enjoys supporting ethical, sustainable brands.
-She loves plants and enjoys decorating her trendy South London flat.
-Fran has bought several Terracotta bowls and is considering taking up pottery as a hobby.
+Buyer persona 1: Diya is 27 years old and loves plants.
+She also enjoys decorating her room with locally made items.
+She has bought several Terracotta bowls and is considering taking up pottery as a hobby.

-Buyer persona 2: Callie is a 43-year-old mother of three.
-She lives in Shoreditch with her family and works from home.
-She does yoga and pilates three times a week.
-When shopping locally and in the weekend markets, she enjoys picking up a few speciality items for herself or friends.
+Buyer persona 2: Prisha is a 43-year-old mother of three.
+She lives in Vaishali Nagar with her family.
+She enjoys having special dishes to serve food for special occasions or visitors.
+She enjoys picking up a few specialty items for herself or her friends when shopping.

 After defining who you’re selling to, you can begin to differentiate your product or service from your competitors.
 As a small business, you may have competitors that range from big companies to start-ups.

 Make a list of your five main competitors.
 What are your strengths and weaknesses compared to these other businesses?
 What makes yours unique?
-Whether it is customer service, quality products, location, or price point, identify what makes your business special, and use this to position your brand.
+Identify what makes your business special, whether it is customer service, quality products, location, or price point, and use this to position your brand.

-With Terracotta, your main competitors in East London are two franchise pottery classes and numerous craft brands that sell handmade ceramic bowls.
+With Terracotta, your main competitors are a franchise pottery class and a number of local artisans who sell handmade ceramic bowls and offer lessons.
 The differentiating factor is that your bowls and vases have a natural brown-orange colour and are sold unglazed.
 The brand’s ethos relies on these earthy imperfections, so the price point is slightly lower than other craft brands.

 Now, it’s time to craft a marketing strategy.
-You can choose from a variety of marketing types, such as traditional, digital (including social media), content, and guerrilla.
+You can choose from many marketing types: traditional, digital (including social media), content, and guerrilla.
 Let’s take a closer look at what strategies might work for brick-and-mortar, online, or hybrid small businesses:

 Brick and mortar: Strategies should be location-based for businesses that sell products and services in a physical shop.
 You might choose from a combination of the following: